 STAA is a great community with teachers, staff, and families that really care about children.
 I truly enjoy coming to work every day and seeing every student grow.

 I am Janine Hubbell, the Office Manager.
-This is my first school year with STAA as an employee.
+This is my second school year with STAA as an employee.

 I have been involved in the home and school committee for the past 3 years, and I was part of the auction committee last year.
 Being part of these committees helped me to meet other parents and make a lot of great friends and it opened the door to new opportunities.